alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-09-11-do-asharis-belong-to-ahlus-sunnah.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Do the Al-Asha'irah belong to Ahl Al-Sunnah wal-Jama'ah or not?"
-hijri: Muharram 22, 1442 AH
+hijri: "Muharram 22, 1442 AH"
 category: [sects]
-source: Majmu' Fatawa of Ibn Baz vol 28
+source: "Majmu' Fatawa of Ibn Baz vol 28"
 lang: en
+tags: [ibn-baz]
-note: false
+translation: false
 summary: "Do the Al-Asha'irah (Asha'rites/Ash'aris) belong to Ahl Al-Sunnah wal-Jama'ah or not?"
 muftis:
   shaykh: